aim-rsf/browseMetadata/README.md

 Enter the range of variables (data elements) to process.
 Press Enter to process all: 1,10
 ```

-If you press enter it will process all the variables, so use a smaller range like 1 to 10 for this demo.
+If you press enter it will process all the variables, so use a smaller range like 1 to 10 the first time you run this demo.

 For each data element (variable) you will be shown this structure: